alephnan/viae.ts/README.md

 # Introduction

-Viae.ts is a library to define a directed-acylic-graph of async functions that produce promises and (can) depend on other nodes' produced value.
-The library efficiently visits the graph, handling promise resolution and dependency injection.
+Viae.ts is a library to define a directed-acylic-graph of async functions that return promises and can depend on other nodes with their values recursively resolved.
+The library efficiently visits the graph, performing dependency injection and unwrapping of promises.

 ## Usage